 Glue for Styrofoam FAQ

-Choosing a styrofoam glue that will allow you to stick together foam in all its many shapes and sizes can be tricky.
+Choosing a polystyrene glue that will allow you to stick together foam in all its many shapes and sizes can be tricky.
 You may also want a glue that works on materials other than styrofoam.
 And with a decent glue, you can make just about any styrofoam creation come to life.
 Below, you’ll find a table that can help you find the stickiest glue for your craft projects.

 Here are a few frequently asked questions regarding types of glue for styrofoam.